-Nevertheless, for applying these model results to biopolymer dynamics, the additional effects due to finite filament length should be investigated, which is briefly undertaken in the following last section.
+Anyhow, for applying our model results to realistic biopolymer dynamics, the additional effects due to finite filament length have to be investigated, which is briefly undertaken in the following last section.

 5 Dynamics of a filament with finite length

 In order to explore the effects due to a more realistic modeling of semi-flexible filaments as stiff rods having finite length, we consider the simplified situation of pairing a short filament with a relatively long filament.
 Therefore, we could assume that the longer filament stays fixed and that the smaller filament performs its 'interaction dance' on the middle part of this fixed filament, thereby not reaching its ends.
 Consequently, the fixed filament can be supposed as infinitely long.